brianhigh/HW1_brian_high/dplyr_and_tidyr_demo.md

 ```

 ## dplyr and tidyr: spread
-Convert measurement_types to columns in wide format
+Convert measurement_types to columns in wide format.

 ```r